10 Psychological Principles to Design With

 It only takes a little exploration into cognitive psychology to smash the illusion that we have a firm grasp of the world around us.
-It seems our brain loves to take shortcuts and make assumptions, all the while reassuring ourselves that everything has been well thought out.
+It seems our brain loves to take shortcuts and make assumptions while reassuring ourselves that everything has been well thought out.
 The most nefarious of examples are the Gestalt Principles.
 Developed by german psychologists in the 1920s, the principles describe how our brain assumes unification or relatedness to visuals based on proximity and whitespace.
 For example, visuals in close proximity are perceived as related when not necessarily the case.
-Another example is that of similarity, where elements that look similar are considered to be related and elements that look different are unrelated (Humphrey, G. (1924).
+Another example is similarity, where elements that look similar are considered related and elements that look different are unrelated (Humphrey, G. (1924).
 The psychology of the gestalt.
 Journal of Educational Psychology.)

 Beyond proximity and grouping, the principles include similarity, continuance, and figure-ground perceptions.
-Gestalt principles are complex enough that I could write a post about them specifically (and probably will,) so if you want to know more, it’s time to do some research on your own.
-Otherwise, just know that people will make assumptions about what they see and find meaning in visuals that might not be there.
+Gestalt principles are complex enough that I could write a post about them specifically (and probably will), so if you want to know more, it’s time to do some research.
+Otherwise, people will make assumptions about what they see and find meaning in visuals that might not be there.
 Ultimately it’s critical to be intentional about what appears on the page and how it’s treated.

 5. Pattern Matching

 Pattern matching (or pattern recognition) is how we process everything we see, from people’s faces to the written word.
 When visual stimuli enter our eyes it immediately starts a chain reaction in the brain.
 We subconsciously hunt hunting for anything similar to the current stimuli that we have experienced in the past.
-If the stimuli are matched to a preexisting pattern we recognize what we are seeing.
+If the stimuli match a preexisting pattern, we recognize what we see.
 Otherwise, the stimuli are perceived as being new.
 This process goes beyond recognizing forms and colors, it also triggers any cognitive associations with the matched pattern.